openmas-ai/openmas/docs/guides/configuration.md

 The `default_config` section provides base configuration values for all agents in the project.
 The `shared_paths` and `extension_paths` sections define locations where OpenMAS will look for project-specific shared code or framework extensions (like custom communicators).

+The `assets` section defines external resources that your agents might need.
+See the [Asset Management guide](asset_management.md) for details on configuring and using assets.

-### Agent Configuration with Prompts and Sampling
+### Agent Configuration with Prompts, Sampling, and Assets

-OpenMAS supports defining prompts and sampling parameters directly in the agent configuration.
+OpenMAS supports defining prompts, sampling parameters, and required assets directly in the agent configuration.
 These configurations can be specified in the `openmas_project.yml` file:

 ```yaml